heinrikslecis/magebit/README.md

 To access all saved data from database type `"http://localhost/magebit/data"`

 ## Compile yourself
-I have included composer and compiled scss stylesheet in repo but If you wish to install autoloader and compile sass yourself:
+I have included autoloader and compiled scss stylesheet in repo but If you wish to install autoloader and compile sass yourself:
 1. Install Composer autoloader
    ```sh